Complex and Adaptive Dynamical Systems: A Primer: Synchronization via Causal Signaling

 The idea is simple.
-Relaxational oscillators have distinct states during their cycle, we called them `silent phase' and `active phase' for the case of the Terman-Wang oscillator.
-We then assume, that a neural oscillator in its (short) active phase changes the threshold $I$ of the other neural oscillator in \ref{synchro_Terman_Wang} as
+Relaxational oscillators have distinct states during their cycle; we called them the \qut{silent phase} and the \qut{active phase} for the case of the Terman--Wang oscillator.
+We then assume that a neural oscillator in its (short) active phase changes the threshold $I$ of the other neural oscillator in Eq.~\ref{synchro_Terman_Wang} as

 such that the second neural oscillator changes from an excitable state to the oscillating state.
-This process is illustrated graphically in Fig.\ \ref{synchro_fig_Terman_Wang_2}.
+This process is illustrated graphically in Fig.~\ref{synchro_fig_Terman_Wang_2}; it corresponds to a signal send from the first to the second dynamical unit.
 In neural terms: when the first neuron fires, the second neuron follows suit.

-\underline{\bf Propagation of activity}\\ We consider a simple model
+\runinhead{Propagation of Activity} We consider a simple model

 \centerline{ \framebox{\ 1\ } $\Rightarrow$ \framebox{\ 2\ } $\Rightarrow$ \framebox{\ 3\ } $\Rightarrow$ $\dots$ }